Professional sumo divisions

-Jonidan (序二段) is the fifth highest division.
+"second stage" (序二段, Jonidan) is the fifth highest division.
 Unlike the divisions above it, there is no fixed number of wrestlers in the division although it is usually the largest division in any given tournament, with commonly around 200–250 wrestlers ranked within it.
 As a result of the numbers, and the fact that, as with the other lower divisions, the wrestlers fight only seven times during a tournament, a play-off tournament on the last day is normally required to determine the division champion.